axibase/axibase-charts/syntax/functions.md

 ### Description

 Calculates the moving average using `count` previous points in the series defined by `alias`.
 The average is calculated if at least `minCount` previous points are available.
-This function can be executed in `value-expression`.

 ### Syntax
 ```